ricardoaponte/sensiblejs/README.md

 In the example above, the background color of the button will change to green when the name variables is 5 or more characters long and white when is below 5 characters.

-There are 2 options for sensing variable changes, on keyup or on lost focus (blur).
+There are two options for sensing variable changes, on keyup or on lost focus (blur).
 To specify which one you must add the `s-blur` directive, this directive does not require a value.
 ```
     <input s-bind="name" **s-blur** id="name" type="text" placeholder="Name">